-Wallet template and pass payloads are largely based on Apple Wallet and Google Pay specifications.
+Wallet template and pass payloads are largely based on Apple Wallet and Google Wallet specifications.
 Passes for each platform have similar objects, but the arrangement of objects on the pass differs by pass type.
 See the Mobile Wallet Reference for more information about pass layouts.

 Because passes typically include fields that must be updated dynamically and programmatically, e.g., by user, location, or as other events occur, it can be helpful to create and manage your passes through the API.